Parental benefit in Denmark

 If you are not yet a member of an unemployment insurance fund, you should contact Udbetaling Danmark to obtain an application form for parental benefit.

-Complete the form and return it along with the necessary documentation to Udbetaling Danmark via Digital Post.
+Complete the form and return it along with the necessary documentation to Udbetaling Danmark by Digital Post.

-If you are a member of an unemployment insurance fund and are entitled to unemployment benefit, you must notify the fund that you are going on parental leave.
+If you are a member of an unemployment insurance fund and have the right to unemployment benefit, you must notify the fund that you are going on parental leave.
 You must remember to register as unemployed with your unemployment insurance fund and register yourself available for work at your job centre.

 The unemployment insurance fund will notify Udbetaling Danmark, which will send you an e-mail via Digital Post.
 You then confirm digitally that the information provided by your unemployment insurance fund is correct and, at the same time, send the necessary documentation to Udbetaling Danmark.